TheBoneJarmer/Arqan/README.md

 ### Sources
 Instead of having a solution file with several class libraries added to it, which each contains more or less the same content, I decided to use one 'base' source, which contains all C# class files with placholders.
 This repository contains a tool to generate the actual source for you.
 From there on, you can use the dotnet cli to do whatever you want.
-The reason why I did it is to prevent having to maintain multiple library projects for multiple operating systems with code that is for like 95% similar.
+The reason why I did it is to prevent having to maintain multiple library projects for multiple operating systems with code that is like 95% similar.
 Now I need to modify only one source and let the generator do everything else for me.

 ### Step-By-Step
 Without further ado, this is how you build the project: